 Example 3 business issue: cost estimators are making “stealth” changes to the cost estimate; the proposal manager can’t track who is making changes because the estimators aren’t following the proposal manager’s process to manage changes.

-This is where new software implementations often go down in flames.
-Without user acceptance of the new tool and any related process changes, you are wasting your time and money.
+This is where the implementation of a new basis of estimate software often goes down in flames.
+Without user acceptance of the new tool and any related process changes, you are wasting time and money.
 User acceptance is often overlooked or isn’t identified as a critical success factor.

 Let them take ownership, create targeted training that integrates process and using the software to accomplish proposal tasks, and produce work instructions for the proposal teams.
 They can also help you set up project templates and global structures.
 The proposal teams can then use these templates to reduce the time and effort required to create proposal projects as well as improve the quality of the cost estimate data.

 Ready to get started with your proposal software implementation?
+Contact us to schedule a proposal software demo.
 ProjStream can help you with your implementation planning, work through your business issues, and configure BOEMax to align with your improved proposal process.